aws/aws-northstar/README_NPM_PACKAGE.md

 # AWS NorthStar - Prototyping Design System

-AWS NorthStar is an easy-to-use and high standard design system for delivering an AWS console like user experience.
+AWS NorthStar empowers you to rapidly prototype intuitive, meaningful and accessible user experiences at scale

 [//]: <> (The README will be generated in the pipeline during build time.
 This is a placeholder.)